 Press Releases

-• Corps Paving Project Causes Temporary Highway 465 Lane Closures
+• Corps Project on Highway 465 to Close Road

-VICKSBURG, MISS… The U. S. Army Corps of Engineers Vicksburg District is set to begin paving a three mile section of Mississippi Highway 465.
-The paving project will take place within the existing right of way, through traffic will be affected but not closed.
-The work areas are located in Warren and Issaquena counties.
-Construction will begin on September 6th, with an estimated completion time of two months.
+VICKSBURG, MISS… The U. S. Army Corps of Engineers Vicksburg District is set to begin levee improvements on Highway 465 starting near Chotard Landing.
+All traffic will be closed on the three mile section of road starting September 29, 2017 until December 31, 2017.
+Concurrently, the Corps will begin paving a three mile section of Mississippi Highway 465, three miles north of Chotard Landing.
+The paving project will take place within the existing right of way and traffic will be guided by flag men onto one lane.
+This paving work will begin on October 4, 2017 with completion on December 31, 2017.